FilipKochan/crypto_pinger/README.md

 # CRYPTO PINGER
-A simple app for notifying `KDA/KDL` rate hits a specified bound.
+A simple app for notifying when `KDA/KDL` rate hits a specified bound.

 ## On first use
 ```